klein0r/ioBroker.awtrix-light/docs/en/README.md

 The following names are used by internal apps and cannot be used: `time`, `eyes`, `date`, `temp`, `hum`, `bat`

 **History apps just display acknowledged history values!
-Control states are ignored!**
+Control states with `ack: false` are ignored!**

 ## App states